taublast/DrawnUi.Maui/README.md

 ## Demo

 * This repo includes a Sandbox project with playground examples
-* There is also a [Demo Repository](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) 🤩.
+* There is also a [Demo Repository](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) 🤩
+* And a [an arcade game etude](https://github.com/taublast/AppoMobi.Maui.DrawnUi.SpaceShooter) drawn with this engine

 https://github.com/taublast/DrawnUi.Maui/assets/25801194/bd5ae8ef-2796-401e-8f40-a9c41f6ba8f9